Using Power Query in Excel: Simplify Data Cleaning and Transformation

 8. Transforming Data Types

-1. Click the column header and select Data Type.
+• Click column header → Data Type

 9. Creating Custom Columns

-1. Go to Add Column > Custom Column.
+1. Add Column > Custom Column

 10. Loading Data Back to Excel